Abhogte/Abhogte/README.md

 - 🎓 MS in Computer Science at The University of Texas at Arlington.
 - 💻 I really enjoy learning languages and frameworks.
 Keep Learning, Keep Growing.
-- 🤝🏼 I’m looking to collaborate on Web Developement projects.
+- 🤝🏼 I’m looking to collaborate on Web Developement projects and like to contribute to the softwar industry.
 - 💬 Ask me about Web Development...
 Application Development...
 Software Development...
 Databases...
 Cloud Computing...
 - 😄 Pronouns: He/His.